5 Amazing Weeks in Montgomery, Alabama

 I can not believe it's been a year since our time in Montgomery.
 They say the days are long, but the years are short and this year went by in the blink of an eye.
 While this trip happened a while back, it is worth it for me to share my experiences because they were so positive and we really did have such a good time.

-After our daughter was born and I left the military to stay home.
-I was afraid that I would be stuck in our town forever, but when Jimmy returned home from his fourth deployment and our daughter was just 4.5 months old.
-Less than a week after her arrived home we were told that he would be leaving for a 5 week TDY (Temporary Duty) to Montgomery, Alabama the following Monday.
-I couldn’t handle the thought of him missing anymore of her little life and I immediately jumped on my computer and found a place we could all three stay, told him we were going too and that was that.
+Less than a week after my husband arrived home from a deployment we were told that he would be leaving for a 5 week TDY (Temporary Duty) to Montgomery, Alabama the following Monday.
+I couldn’t handle the thought of him missing anymore time with our daughter, so I immediately jumped on my computer and found a place we could all three stay.

 The next week, we packed up two cars, put the baby in and headed out for our 3.5-hour drive to our new temporary home.
 As we pulled in, I was flooded with relief.